28 F

 Jodi Keen

-Jodi Keen joined Tucker Publishing Group, Inc., in April 2021 as Managing Editor.
-She previously served as the special publications editor for the Messenger-Inquirer newspaper in Owensboro, Kentucky.
+Jodi Keen joined Tucker Publishing Group, Inc., in April 2021 as Managing Editor, after serving as Special Publications Editor for the Messenger-Inquirer in Owensboro, Kentucky.
 A native of Mt.
 Vernon, Illinois, Jodi is a Murray State University journalism graduate.
-After college, she spent two and half years in Vienna, Austria, first as an au pair, and then as the publisher’s assistant and events editor for The Vienna Review, a monthly English-language newspaper.
-Jodi has lived on Evansville’s East Side since 2016 and enjoys reading, walking her German shepherd Morgan, and exploring Evansville.
-She also serves on the board of directors for Foster Care In the The U.S.
+After college, she lived in Vienna, Austria, and worked first as an au pair, then as the publisher’s assistant and events editor for English-language newspaper The Vienna Review.
+Jodi has called Evansville’s East Side home since 2016 and enjoys reading and walking her German shepherd, Morgan.
+She serves on the board of directors for local nonprofit Foster Care In the The U.S.

 Related Articles